Lane Kenworthy, The Good Society

 As care of preschool-age children has shifted from stay-at-home mothers to out-of-home providers, it’s likely that the gap in the quality of care and education received by low-income kids versus high-income kids during these years has widened.

-The gap in college completion also has widened.
+On the other hand, the gap in college completion has widened.
 Figure 6 shows college completion by parents’ income for children growing up in the 1960s and 1970s (birth years 1961-64) and children growing up in the 1980s and 1990s (birth years 1979-82).
 College completion increased among all groups, but the lower the parents’ income, the smaller the rise.

 Though it’s too early to draw a confident conclusion about whether equality of opportunity has changed since the 1970s, several studies have attempted to do so.
-Two conclude that equality of opportunity, measured as relative intergenerational income mobility, has declined.29
+Three conclude that equality of opportunity, measured as relative intergenerational income mobility, has declined.30

 - Daniel Aaronson and Bhashkar Mazumder, using estimates from Census data

-- Dierdre Bloome and Bruce Western, using data from the National Longitudinal Survey of Young Men and the National Longitudinal Survey of Youth
+- Dierdre Bloome and Bruce Western, using National Longitudinal Surveys data

-Four others, however, conclude that there has been no change.30
+Five others, however, conclude that there has been no change.31

 - David Harding, Christopher Jencks, Leonard Lopoo, and Susan Mayer, using data from the General Social Survey (GSS) and the Panel Study of Income Dynamics (PSID)